Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 The next stop is the mighty and beautiful Gullfoss, meaning the Golden waterfall.

-The day's highlight, however, is a thrilling adventure into the Vatnajokull National Park, home to the largest glacier in Europe.
+Day two's highlight, however, is a thrilling adventure into the Vatnajokull National Park, home to the largest glacier in Europe.
 Enjoy the experience of seeing icebergs floating in the Jokulsarlon glacier lagoon and resting on the neighboring Diamond Beach.

 After this once-in-a-lifetime experience, you'll make your way back to Reykjavik.
-To cap off a fantastic adventure, you will have several more stops on the South Coast.

 Hike atop a mighty glacier, explore an ice cave, and see the most diverse landscapes in Iceland on this three-day tour of the South Coast and Golden Circle.
 Check availability now by choosing a date.